 It's becoming more apparent these days.
 Businesses under attack by imitation.
-If you see emails claiming to be from a well known company, how do you tackle it?
+If you see emails or text messages claiming to be from a well known company, how do you tackle it?
 Delete it, ignore it, report it as spam via email providers/services, or report it to the official company who they claim to be?
-Now a days, many … Continue reading Fishing for Data
+Now … Continue reading Fishing for Data

 Ever had a feeling your past experience in a work place may creep up?
 Last night was one of those days.
 When in doubt, try again situation.
 You've exhausted all your options, but yet it doesn't quite match the results you had expected.
 Whatever the issue was, you try again.
 You may take a break, … Continue reading When in doubt…